19 Feb Planning Your Pallet Rack Project Timeline

 If you need a large quantity, the lead time is likely to be closer to 6-12 weeks.

-Note: we manufacture custom size pallet racking in-house, and we can almost always beat the lead time on custom racking from any other supplier.
+Note: We manufacture custom size pallet racking in-house.
+Subsequently, we can almost always beat the lead time on custom racking from any other supplier.

 Two common solutions to a denied permit are to (1) modify your building/sprinkler system to meet the city’s requirements (very expensive) or (2) change the pallet rack plan.
-Sometimes the easiest solution is to reduce the height of the racking, but if the pallet rack has already been manufactured you may be stuck with racking you can’t install.
+Sometimes the easiest solution is reducing the height of the racking.
+However, if the pallet rack has already been manufactured then you may be stuck with racking you cannot install.

 Installation: 2 to 4 weeks